 NATIONAL TOUR

 We’re bringing the campaign for Free School Meals for All to every corner of the country.
-This summer term, educators, parents, school communities and civil society are coming together in a show of unity.
+Educators, parents, schools and civil society are coming together in a show of unity with public figures and MPs.

 Arrow

-From holding assemblies with pupils, to jumping feet-first into planning a schoolwide event with MPs — we’re taking coordinated action to make this issue impossible for the Government to ignore.
+Together, we’re taking action to make this issue impossible for the Government to ignore.

 What are we asking for?